-Paris Pass: The pass only covers transportation for the number of days you buy it for to cover attractions.
-Currently, 6 days would cost 239 euro (and this price goes up every year, so check via the link).
-The least expensive one is 2 days for 135 euro (which means only 2 days of transport coverage too).
-The other stuff the Paris Pass covers (which aren’t included with the regular Museum Pass below) just isn’t worth it to me.
+Paris Pass: The pass only covers transportation for the number of days you buy it to cover attractions.
+This price goes up every year, so check via the link.
+The least expensive one is 2 days (which means only 2 days of transport coverage too).
+The other stuff the Paris Pass covers (which isn’t included with the regular Museum Pass below) just isn’t worth it to me.

 Obviously, you have to figure out what works best for you.
 Do be aware none of these passes cover the Eiffel Tower, but they do cover the Louvre, the d’Orsay and even Versailles (if you haven’t been, yes, you should go).
 The passes let you skip some of the lines to buy tickets too (though not the security lines).
 I like the pass because you can just stop in and not feel obligated to stay all day because you can come back on another day if you want.

 Eiffel Tower– I’ve never been up in it, even though I’ve been to Paris more than half a dozen times.
 I do know that lines can be long so consider purchasing tickets in advance online.
 Here’s some info on how to skip the lines at the Eiffel Tower.

 Notre Dame Cathedral– A must.
 Entrance to the church is free, but they charge to climb the tower to get up close and personal with the gargoyles (entrance to tower included in the museum pass).
 The entrance to the crypts below is outside in the square in front and also included in the museum pass.